muqarrab-sys/calendar-carousal/README.md

 ### `CalenderCard`

-This is calender card component used in `CalendarCarousel` component.
-Internally antd's `Card` component is used.
+This is the default calender card component used in `CalendarCarousel` component.

 | Prop      | Type                    | Description                                      | Default |
 | --------- | ----------------------- | ------------------------------------------------ | ------- |